 - Golden Triangle - Khong River boat trip

 Day 3 Chiang Mai

 Chiang Rai boasts a relaxed atmosphere, a great night market, and a variety of good restaurants.
 This charming city has a small-town feel and is a great place to explore on foot.
-For many, the privately owned Wat Rong Khun, more commonly known as the White Temple, is a must-visit.
+For many, the privately owned Wat Rong Khun, more commonly known as the enjoy a hot spring White Temple, is a must-visit.
 Travel approximately 30 minutes out to this contemporary temple, started in 1997 and expected to be a work in progress for another 60 to 70 years.
 The temple is constantly being added to and its strange design features references to Buddhist mythology, human sin and pop culture icons such as Michael Jackson, Harry Potter and Superman.
-(Please see important information section below regarding amended itinerary).
 You will then journey 70 minutes to Mae Ka Chan Hot Springs, with a lunch stop along the way.
 Although oddly located in the 'car park', the springs offer an opportunity to take a relaxing soak, and/or enjoy a foot massage 'fish spa style', whilst munching on quail eggs which have been cooked in the heat of the waters.
 After enjoying the hot springs you’ll hop back on the bus and return to Chiang Mai, the journey taking about 1.5 hours and arriving back at around 5pm.